-Brain model pins down motor decisionsApril 9th, 2014 in Neuroscience /
+Brain model pins down motor decisionsApril 9, 2014 in Medicine & Health / Neuroscience

 Talking or reading.
 Texting a message or listening.
 The dilemma of choosing between various tasks is not an invention of the modern information age.
 Humans and all vertebrates have to prioritise their actions.
 But to understand the neurobiology of how these decisions are made is a challenging scientific problem.
 Now, the EU-funded projectSelect-and-Act, completed in 2012, has provided further insight into such problem.